yohannesHL/flask-dynamodb-app/README.md

 3. The `secret_code` lies in a DynamoDB table `devops-challenge` where `code_name = #{codeName}`
 4. The keys that will provide access to the account have been provided separatly, **DO NOT COMMIT THEM**, if the keys are exposed to GitHub, we will be notified and you will be disqualified
 5. Create a docker container that will publish `secret_code` to `http://127.0.0.1:5000/secret`
-6. Create a [Travis CI](https://travis-ci.org/) account, and add a `.travis.yml` that will build, test and deploy your code and container/s
+6. Create a [Drone CI](https://Drone.io) account, and add a `.drone.yml` that will build, test and deploy your code and container/s
-7. The Travis process should `publish` the contianer to your own docker hub account
+7. The Drone process should `publish` the contianer to your own docker hub account
 8. A link to the container on docker hub should be published as `container` to `/health` (See requirement #2)
 9. A link to the GitHub project should be published as `project` to `/health` (See requirement #2)
 10. Once completed, reply to the challenge email: